timescale/docs/self-hosted/install/installation-windows.md

 If you have already installed PostgreSQL using another method, you could encounter errors following these instructions.
 It is safest to remove any existing PostgreSQL installations before you begin.
-If you want to keep your current PostgreSQL installation, do not install Timescale using this method.
+If you want to keep your current PostgreSQL installation, do not install TimescaleDB using this method.
 [Install from source](/install/latest/self-hosted/installation-source/) instead.
 </Highlight>